Judas Maccabeus: Early victories

-Mindful of the superiority of Seleucid forces during the first two years of the revolt, Judah's strategy was to avoid any engagement with their regular army, and to resort to guerrilla warfare, in order to give them a feeling of insecurity.
+Mindful of the superiority of Seleucid forces during the first two years of the revolt, Judah's strategy was to avoid any engagement with their regular army and resort to guerrilla warfare to give them a feeling of insecurity.
 The strategy enabled Judah to win a string of victories.
 At the battle of Nahal el-Haramiah (wadi haramia), he defeated a small Seleucid force under the command of Apollonius, governor of Samaria, who was killed.
 Judah took possession of Apollonius's sword and used it until his death as a symbol of vengeance.
 After Nahal el-Haramiah, recruits flocked to the Jewish cause.

-Shortly thereafter, Judah routed a larger Seleucid army under the command of Seron near Beth-Horon, largely thanks to a good choice of battlefield.
-Then in the Battle of Emmaus, Judah proceeded to defeat the Seleucid forces led by generals Nicanor and Gorgias.
+Shortly after that, Judah routed a larger Seleucid army under the command of Seron near Beth-Horon, largely thanks to a good choice of battlefield.
+Then, in the Battle of Emmaus, Judah proceeded to defeat the Seleucid forces led by generals Nicanor and Gorgias.
 This force was dispatched by Lysias, whom Antiochus left as viceroy after departing on a campaign against the Parthians.
 By a forced night march, Judah succeeded in eluding Gorgias, who had intended to attack and destroy the Jewish forces in their camp with his cavalry.
-While Gorgias was searching for him in the mountains, Judah made a surprise attack upon the Seleucid camp and defeated the Seleucids at the Battle of Emmaus.
+While Gorgias was searching for him in the mountains, Judah attacked the Seleucid camp, taking the Seleucids by surprise, and defeated them at the Battle of Emmaus.
 The Seleucid commander had no alternative but to withdraw to the coast.

 The defeat at Emmaus convinced Lysias that he must prepare for a serious and prolonged war.
 He accordingly assembled a new and larger army and marched with it on Judea from the south via Idumea.
-After several years of conflict Judah drove out his foes from Jerusalem, except for the garrison in the citadel of Acra.
-He purified the defiled Temple of Jerusalem and on the 25th of Kislev (December 14, 164 BCE) restored the service in the Temple.
+After several years of conflict, Judah drove out his foes from Jerusalem, except for the garrison in the citadel of Acra.
+He purified the defiled Temple of Jerusalem and, on the 25th of Kislev (December 14, 164 BCE), restored the service in the Temple.
 The reconsecration of the Temple became a permanent Jewish holiday, Hanukkah, which continued even after the Temple was destroyed in 70 CE.
 Hanukkah is still celebrated annually.
 The liberation of Jerusalem was the first step on the road to ultimate independence.